-The aforementioned Commission must periodically review these policies, issuing the corresponding proposals to the board to update and improve them in order to keep them upto-date with the applicable regulations, recommendations and good practices in the market.
+The aforementioned Commission must periodically review these policies, issuing the corresponding proposals to the board to update and improve them in order to keep them up-to-date with the applicable regulations, recommendations and good practices in the market.

 In line with Recommendation 14 of the CNMV's Code of Good Governance, the Director Selection Policy establishes a specific target to increase the number of female directors so that they represent at least 30% of the total members of the Board of Directors by 2020.

 The development and execution of the diversity policies established by the Company must be carried out within the framework determined by the current composition of the Board:

-- Of the 13 current directors, the only executive (the CEO) was appointed in 2017 and it is in the Company's interests that he remains in his position in the medium or even long-term. - Six of them are shareholder directors, representing four significant shareholders, to which their appointments relate in accordance with their own considerations, about which the Board can make recommendations in general, but cannot exert specific influence. - Therefore, the Commission and the Board can only directly and significantly apply the aforementioned policies in relation to the six remaining directors, five of whom are independent and one is classified as "Other External Director".
-Of these six directors, five were appointed in 2017.
+- Of the 13 current directors, the only executive (the CEO) was appointed in 2017 and it is in the Company's interests that he remains in his position in the medium or even long-term. - Five of them are directors representing four significant shareholders, to which their appointments relate in accordance with their own considerations, about which the Board can make recommendations in general, but cannot exert specific influence. - Therefore, the Commission and the Board can only directly and significantly apply the aforementioned policies in relation to the seven remaining directors, who are independent".
+Of these seven directors, four were appointed by co-optation in 2017 and their position will expire in April 2020 (Mr. Javier Monzón de Cáceres, Mr Javier de Jaime Guijarro, Ms Sonia Dulá, and Mr Javier Gómez-Navarro), one of them has been re-elected director in 2019 for a new term of four years (Mr. Dominique D'Hinnin) and two of them have joined the Board in